 PSYC 36211.
 Mathematical Methods for Biological Sciences II.
 This course is a continuation of BIOS 26210.
 The topics start with optimization problems, such as nonlinear least squares fitting, principal component analysis and sequence alignment.
 Stochastic models are introduced, such as Markov chains, birth-death processes, and diffusion processes, with applications including hidden Markov models, tumor population modeling, and networks of chemical reactions.
 In computer labs, students learn optimization methods and stochastic algorithms, e.g., Markov Chain, Monte Carlo, and Gillespie algorithm.
 Students complete an independent project on a topic of their interest.
 Prerequisite(s): BIOS 26210 Equivalent.
 D. Kondrashov, Winter.

 PSYC 37300.
 Experimental Design I. This course covers topics in research design and analysis.
 They include multifactor, completely randomized procedures and techniques for analyzing data sets with unequal cell frequencies.
 Emphasis is on principles, not algorithms, for experimental design and analysis.
-Not offered in 2018-19.
+W. Bainbridge, Spring.

 PSYC 37400.
 Human Memory.
 This seminar surveys the scientific study of human memory, emphasizing theory, research, and applications.
 We will cover current research and methods in cognitive psychology and cognitive neuroscience, as well as historical precursors and classic studies.
 Topics include conscious and nonconscious memory processes, corresponding neural systems, and various phenomena such as amnesia, source monitoring, reconsolidation, confabulation and distortion, and autobiographical memory.
 D. Gallo, Winter.